FREQUENTLY ASKED QUESTIONS

 There you will find all the rules as well as the current month’s winners.
 An archive to past winners is also available.

-- WPF does not have a nomination process like they do at some of the other participating boards.
+WPF does not have a nomination process like they do at some of the other participating boards.
 Our Poem of the Week winners are the group from which our IBPC submissions are selected.
 And the Poem of the Week winners are determined by a moderator vote.
 Each week, the moderators are asked to vote on Poem of the Week along with a number of Honorable Mentions.
-Those votes go to Admin, usually by 9:00 p.m. each Sunday.
-After compiling those votes, final decisions are made about Poem of the Week and the Honorable Mentions.
+After compiling moderator votes, final decisions are made about Poem of the Week and the Honorable Mentions.
 These poems are posted in the Hall of Fame and an announcement is made on ~ESSENTIAL OILS~ (General Discussion) each week.
 Every month at the end of the month, we have at least four and sometimes five Poem of the Week winners (depending on how many weeks there have been in that month).
-The staff then takes those four or five Poem of the Week winners and hones it down to just three selections.
-Those three selections (that's the number we are allowed to enter each month) then go on to the IBPC.
+From those honorees, three selections are made for submission into the IBPC.
 If your poem wins Poem of the Week, you will be sent an e-mail detailing all this and asking your permission for the poem to be submitted into the IBPC.

 As stated, there is no nomination process; however, members are invited to nominate poem(s) they believe are deserving of Poem of the Week honors simply by writing to Admin at adminwpf@wildpoetryforum.com.
-We definitely will take member votes into consideration as selections are made.
-But remember -- you must write to us by Sunday of any given week.
+We will take member votes into consideration as selections are made.
+Please note that you must write to us by Sunday of any given week with your votes from the prior week's postings.
 Your votes can include any poem(s) posted in ~CREATIVE VISUALIZATION~, ~BIOFEEDBACK~, and ~ASANAS~ during the prior week.
 All other forums at Wild are ineligible for Poem of the Week/IBPC consideration.

-- The current image limit is 75kb.
-HTML is allowed as the forum script permits.
-This is so that you may display your poem as you would like it to be viewed, with special features like bolding and italics.
+The current image limit is 75kb.
+HTML is allowed as the forum script permits, including, but not limited to, special features like bolding and italics.
 HTML for these forums is a bit different than most are accustomed to.
 Formatting instructions are available on the left hand navigation bar in a link entitled "Formatting" under the "Documentation" heading.
 Also, ~INTUITIVE HEALING~ (Test and Practice Forum) is available for you to doodle in while you learn formatting and other special WPF features.

-Instead of specific "rules," we have general guidelines.
 If it's written specifically to arouse and titillate, and it has no other focus, it's erotica and belongs in the ~THERAPEUTIC TOUCH~ forum.
-We can all identify that.

 In the public forums, we have no restrictions against four-letter words or strong language.
 We do allow oblique references to sexuality/sensuality in the public forums.
 And granted, after that it gets kind of sticky.